stonepros/stone/doc/dev/dev_cluster_deployement.rst

  Deploying a development cluster
 =================================

-In order to develop on ceph, a Ceph utility, *vstart.sh*, allows you to deploy fake local cluster for development purpose.
+In order to develop on ceph, a Stone utility, *vstart.sh*, allows you to deploy fake local cluster for development purpose.

 Usage